Semantic Runtime Validation

 Aptori generates adversarial test paths, executes workflows in context, confirms exploitability in runtime, and turns proof into deterministic remediation.

 AI agents reason, chain actions, and interact dynamically with APIs and data.
 Static analysis cannot anticipate these behaviors.
-Only runtime validation can prove whether agent workflows create exploitable risk.
+Runtime validation proves whether agent workflows create exploitable risk.

 Intent, instructions, context.